Instant Pot Pork Butt (Pulled Pork)

 What Readers Are Saying

-1. Fastest cooking method.
+You’ll love the quick cooking method!
 Cooking a 4 pound pork butt in the Instant Pot takes just 90 minutes!
 It’s the best method for making shredded pork.

-2. Easy freezer meal to serve a crowd.
+It’s an easy freezer meal to serve a crowd.
 If you need an easy way to serve a lot of people, this is a great recipe to turn to.
-One batch of this recipe makes 6 hearty servings.
+This recipe makes 6 hearty servings.
 It is easy to double or triple the recipe, too.
 This gives you freezable leftovers, or servings for more people.

 Serve this dish with creamy dairy free mashed potatoes, turmeric carrots or your favorite slaw, and you’ve got a quick meal ready to go in no time!